 Each course stands alone as a unit of study.
-A student may enter the program at the beginning of a course and continue through the sequence until completion of all courses with the exception of MAK107 must be completed before MAK215 and MAK106.
-For all course groupings, "I" courses should be taken before the "II" courses.
+A student may enter the program at the beginning of a course and continue through the sequence until completion of all courses must be completed before MAK106.
 Classes meet full time (30 hours per week) and part time (20 hours per week).
 Career and Life Development is held at Community Care College.